 Werner produced motorcycles from 1897 to 1908.
 In 1898 they trademarked the term "motocyclette", and they built, and had patented, the cradle frame engine location that most motorcycles now use, in 1901.

-The Werner Freres, Michel and Eugene, were of French nationality but of Russian extraction; they started experimenting with motor bicycles in 1896 using a horizontal type De Dion-Bouton engine.
+The brothers Werner, Michel and Eugene, were of French nationality but of Russian extraction, having left their native land to exercise free speech in journalism.
+They began experimenting with motor bicycles in 1896 using a horizontal type De Dion-Bouton engine (or more likely a Labitte).
 This machine was a failure but, by 1897, they had developed a machine with the engine mount at the steering head of a bicycle driving the front wheel via a belt rim, with hot tube ignition, which sometimes caused the machine to burst into flames, especially on windy days.
 This was overcome by using the new high tension coil, battery and platinum point ignition.
 Thus they had a saleable product and set up a workshop in Paris to manufacture these machines throughout Europe.
 Here at last was something the working man could afford at a price of 45 Guineas and, even in those days, hire purchase was possible.

 During the Edwardian years they were the first, or one of the first, to build a vertical-twin engine, so their influence was widespread.

 On 22 August 1893, the brothers Michel and Eugene founded Werner Freres et Cie to sell typewriters, duplicators, and similar machines and, by August 1894, were selling, from their shop at 85 rue de Richelieu, Paris, Edison Phonographs, claiming to be the only French agents.
 They saw a Kinetoscope in September, and in October opened the first French Kinetoscope parlour at 20 Boulevard Poissonniere, showing an Annabelle dance, The Cockfight, A Bar Room Scene, Blacksmith's Shop and The Barbershop.